4pplet/waffling60/README.md

 - Cherry PCB-stab support
 - Split space
 - ISO and ANSI
-- USB horizontal placement on solder and hotswap-versions is classic GH60, same as GH60, plain60, voyager60 etc.
+- USB horizontal placement on solder and hotswap-versions is classic GH60, same as GH60, plain60, voyager60 etc for the normal version
+- SE-version is adapted for Polaris (stab-rotations, outline and USB-placement), make sure to order 1.2 mm thickness when manufacturing these.

 - On solder version: Switch rotation is only with LED facing south.
 - **On hot swap version: Switch rotation is North, south and 90 degree, MAKE SURE TO CHECK SO THIS WILL NOT CAUSE KEYCAP ISSUES FOR YOU.
 Clip-in stabilziers is recommended for hot-swap version.**
-- USB placement, outline and stabilizer-rotation on SE-version is adapted for Polaris.
 - **Important: These PCB's (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
 I have been given permission to offer these for sale.**

 ## Layout support: